wootfish/eli.sohl.com/drafts/mesh-network-idea-sketch.md

 ---

-Here's an idea for a mesh network protocol that could actually scale.
+Here's an idea for a mesh network protocol that could scale well.

 The core construct is pretty simple -- simple enough that I have to wonder if someone else has already come up with it.
 I hope so (it'd be especially nice if they've already taken care of implementing it, too) but just in case I'm the first, here's a sketch of what I have in mind.
 If there's prior art, I'd love to add a link to it.